morganwallace/classify_exercise/README.md

 **rep_tracker_svc.py** implements the SVC for real-time data coming from a Hercubit device.

+**hercubit/** directory is a package of scrips used for connected to a hercubit device

 #####Software
 GitHub, Python, iPython and the following Python libraries: